The Judith F. Krug Memorial Fund

 Intellectual Freedom Online Education

 FTRF is working with Library and Information Science (LIS) professors to develop online intellectual freedom education for LIS students and library professionals focused on intellectual freedom issues.
 Judith was a fierce proponent of education, and among her many other accomplishments taught classes and lectured frequently at LIS programs on intellectual freedom.
 The first element of this project is collaboration with the University of Illinois' Graduate School of Library and Information Science on "Intellectual Freedom and Censorship," a two-credit online course open to LIS students anywhere.
-The course was offered fall 2014 and will be offered again in fall 2015.
-Four half scholarships are being offered to interested LIS students.
-Apply here through May 1.

 About Judith Krug